Digital Advertising Basics

 Tips to improve your social media presence

-Over 20 years ago, when my grandmother came to the US for the first time, she was awestruck by the windy city.
-She was a businesswoman well-traveled within Guatemala, but nothing compared to Chicago.
-I remember seeing her once sitting in front of the microwave in the kitchen.
+Many years ago, when my grandmother came to the US for the first time, she was awestruck by the windy city.
+She was a businesswoman well-traveled within her country, but nothing compared to Chicago.
+I remember once seeing her sitting in front of the microwave in the kitchen.
 She was trying to figure out how to turn on the “tv”.
-TVs and microwaves both had turn dials and they were both boxy.
+At the time, we had very old equipment which meant that both the TV and the microwave had turn dials and they were both boxy.

 One of my dad’s friends, a baby boomer, wondered how he could keep a copy of the fax he was about to send.
 He didn’t realize that the fax machine only transmitted the image.

-The internet looks a lot like paper, radio, and tv combined.
+Why am I telling you all this?
+Because the internet looks a lot like paper, radio, and tv combined.
 You can publish ads (no ink required), share podcasts (no antenna needed), and promote videos without a TV.
 You can capture anyone anywhere anytime.
-As dealers, here are a few tips to help with your digital marketing strategy.
+As dealers, here are a few tips to help with your digital marketing strategy so that you are targeting your online audience the right way.

 Create content that matters.
 Facebook content is not Twitter content, Instagram appropriate, etc. Some things cross channels but it has to be tailored to the audience in that channel.